Important Map Showing Oregon Territory used during Congressional Debates about the Status of Oregon Country

 The House Committee on Foreign Affairs also took up the topic of Oregon Country.
 Caleb Cushing, a Representative from Massachusetts, began arguing for the US's claim to Oregon by right of first discovery.
 In January 1839, he led the Foreign Affairs Committee to issue a report that favored the creation of a military presence in Oregon, in order to defend the US's claim to the land and its use.
 Included in the report were letters from those already living in Oregon who were desperate for a governor and magistrate; they wanted reassurance that their new farms were legal claims.
-This report is included here, along with a supplement issued in February of 1839.
-The reports were convincing; the House ordered 10,000 extra copies to be printed and distributed to the American people.
+The report and its supplements were convincing; the House ordered 10,000 extra copies to be printed and distributed to the American people.

 The reports must have been effective, along with a flurry of guidebooks and maps like Hood's.
 The 1840s was the boom decade of the Oregon Trail.
 Between 1840 and 1860, 400,000 journeyed overland on the 2,000 mile Oregon Trail; they formed one of the largest mass migrations in American history.
 By the late 1830s, when Hood was drawing this map and Cushing was issuing his reports, the American settlers began to outnumber the British; a solution would have to be reached other than the shared sovereignty agreed in 1818 and 1826.